mfthielb/knit_patterns/README.md

 Takes in measurements for the garment (in inches or cm) and converts those measurements to stitches and rows.

 ## Pattern (Not Implemented)
-Knows measurements for the garment, pattern facts such as recommended yarn and the knitter's guage, which PatternSections are needed for this pattern, and the order in which the PatternSections are done.
+Knows measurements for the garment, pattern facts such as recommended yarn and the knitter's guage.

-The IncOrDecPatternMeasure is a good workhorse for socks and sweaters.
+Owns a PatternCalculator that calculates stitches and rows for each section.
+Builds a series of PatternSections this pattern, and keeps track of the order in which the PatternSections are done.

-## If you've never knitted a sock before:
+# If you've never knitted a sock before:
 * Socks are knit "in the round," meaning that the knitter knits in a joined circle.
+You either start with the cuff, knitting a cylinder or start with the toe, knitting a cone.
 * Toe-up meaans that the knitter knits starting with a cone for the toe.
-* Magic loop means that there are two needles joined with a string/cable.
-The knitter is able to knit in a circle by moving stitches in around on the two needles.
+* Magic loop means the knitter knits with two needles that are joined with a string/cable.
+The knitter is able to knit in a circle by moving stitches around on the two needles, looping over and over.

 # Basic Steps for Toe-Up Socks:
 1. Toe: Knit a cone for the toe.
 1. Instep: Knit a cylinder for the instep.
 1. Gusset: Continue knitting a cylinder, but add two stitches to the botton of the sock on every other row.
 This creates a "triangle" on each side of the foot that extends from the sole to the ankle.
 1. Heel: Stop knitting on the top of the foot and knit back and forth across the botton, reducing by one stitch on each row.
 This builds the sock up the back of the foot (along the achillies tendon).
+When finished, the sock has a "cup" around the back of the foot, and you are ready to knit around the let.
 1. Cuff: Finish the sock by knitting ribbing around the top for a few rows.
 This makes the top of the sock "stretchy" so it's easy to put on and stayes in place.